What’s the best gym management software platform in 2022?

 And switching is generally not fun.
 It’s terrifying to migrate the most essential data you have and risk any downtime at all, and then you’re faced with a new learning curve.

-In our client survey, some owners expressed extreme disappointment with a current provider but still felt like a switch wasn’t worth it.
+In our client surveys every year, some owners express extreme disappointment with a current provider but still feel like a switch isn’t worth it.
 Others stoically accept that their provider is lacking but realize another platform will have similar issues.
+But in 2022, an increasing number of gym owners are actively considering changing software platforms despite the pain of doing so—that should send a message.

 If you’re looking at using gym management software for the first time, the best advice is to carefully evaluate all options.
 Once you sign up, it can be very tough to make a change.